GCBenlloch/moodle-local_blocksi/README.md

 Use
 ===

-* To use in a course, got to Settings cog > More... > Export to Blocksi
+* To use in a course, got to Settings cog > More... > Export to Blocksi.
+* You will be presented with a list of all available groups in the course.
+Download the CSV file of the group you want.
+* Go to [teacher.blocksi.net](https://teacher.blocksi.net/) and open the classroom you want to import the users in.
+* Open the student list and import the CSV file you just downloaded.

 History
 ======